-- 7.16 To ensure that development on Exception Sites meets and continues to meet local need, permission for housing other than rented Affordable housing and permission for Traveller pitches will be subject to agreement of cascade arrangements to provide priority in perpetuity for local people.
-The cascade arrangements will be part of the S106 agreement and will continue to apply to the land in perpetuity. - 7.17 The cascade arrangements will require that once built the homes or pitches shall firstly be offered to the households identified by the housing needs survey as having the need. - 7.18 The cascade arrangements will also normally specify that for the first four weeks the home or pitch can only be sold or transferred to and occupied by a person who is local to the parish in which the site is situated.
+- 9.19 To ensure that development on Exception Sites meets and continues to meet local need, permission for housing other than rented Affordable housing and permission for Traveller pitches will be subject to agreement of cascade arrangements to provide priority in perpetuity for local people.
+The cascade arrangements will be part of the S106 agreement and will continue to apply to the land in perpetuity. - 9.20 The cascade arrangements will require that once built the homes or pitches shall firstly be offered to the households identified by the housing needs survey as having the need. - 9.21 The cascade arrangements will also normally specify that for the first four weeks the home or pitch can only be sold or transferred to and occupied by a person who is local to the parish in which the site is situated.
 That for the following 9 weeks the home or pitch can only be sold or transferred to and occupied by a person who is local to the Housing Market Area as defined by the Council.
-That if no such occupier has been secured within 13 weeks, that the home or pitch can then be sold or transferred to a person who is not local. - 7.19 The definition of 'local' can be agreed with the Council by the local Parish Council, or by the Community Land Trust developing the site.
-Failing that 'local' will normally be defined as being:
+That if no such occupier has been secured within 13 weeks, that the home or pitch can then be sold or transferred to a person who is not local. - 9.22 The definition of 'local' can be agreed with the Council by the local Parish Council, or by the Community Land Trust developing the site.
+Failing that 'local' will normally be defined as being: - a) Continuously resident in the parish/area for at least the last 5 years; or - b) Having lived in the parish/area at some point for at least 30 years; or - c) Previously a resident of the parish for at least 5 years and with family (parent, child, brother or sister) currently living in the parish/area; or - d) Current or confirmed permanent employment in the parish/area; or

-- a) Continuously resident in the parish/area for at least the last 5 years; or - b) Having lived in the parish/area at some point for at least 30 years; or - c) Previously a resident of the parish for at least 5 years and with family (parent, child, brother or sister) currently living in the parish/area; or - d) Current or confirmed permanent employment in the parish/area; or - e) Continuously resident in the parish/area for the last year and a need to remain living in the parish so that children can remain at their primary school. - 7.20 The Council's Allocation Scheme will provide priority access to Rented Affordable housing for local people. - 7.21 Occupation of Traveller pitches will be restricted to Gypsies and Travellers and Travelling Showpeople who own the site or who occupy under a long lease. - 7.23 Starter Homes will not be supported as part of the affordable housing component on Rural Exception Sites as such housing must remain affordable in perpetuity.
+- e) Continuously resident in the parish/area for the last year and a need to remain living in the parish so that children can remain at their primary school. - 9.23 The Council's Allocation Scheme will provide priority access to Rented Affordable housing for local people. - 9.24 Occupation of Traveller pitches will be restricted to Gypsies and Travellers and Travelling Showpeople who own the site or who occupy under a long lease. - 9.25 Starter Homes will not be supported as part of the affordable housing component on Rural Exception Sites as such housing must remain affordable in perpetuity, however First Homes are acceptable due to their ongoing affordability requirements.